pschatzmann/Arduino-Emulator-Target/README.md

 Arduino library and example sketch for the [Arduino-Emulator](https://github.com/pschatzmann/Arduino-Emulator).

-The sketch just runs the commands sent from the emulator on the microcontroller.
+The sketch just runs the commands sent vial UDP from the emulator on a ESP32 microcontroller.

 ## Usage